- HubPages Tutorials and Community»

 And, the plot thickens

 Fingers having danced with delight and merriment a moment arrived of pause.
 He arose stretching his raggedy covered arms to the heights of Zeus perched on Mount Olympus.
-With a smile just passed a hesitant grimace he offered a nod to his muse.
+With a smile just past a hesitant grimace he offered a nod to his muse.

 With a hop-skip- and jump he dashed beyond the rickety kitchen door upon the small stoop.
 Chest raised high he scooped a shovel full of fresh air filling his lungs.
 He listened to perched Stellar Jays babble between them and he wondered.
 Were they sharing wisdom while pecking on their prized peanuts?
 Assuredly it was time for a morsel or two to stymie yet another hiccup.
 He sat peacefully while thinking;